-If you owe back taxes to the IRS, some amount of panic is understandable.
+If you owe back taxes to the IRS, some panic is understandable.
 After all, the Internal Revenue Service has the power of the federal government in its corner, something no other debt collector can claim.
 They are considered the most brutal collection agency on the planet.

 Some of these steps you can do on your own if you’d like, while others will likely require the intervention of an experienced tax resolution expert.
 Here are some proactive steps you can take to get a handle on your tax debt.
 If you need help resolving your IRS tax problem, contact us here Contact Us – Free Consultation.
 We help people with IRS problems every day.